nrfconnect/sdk-nrf/doc/nrf/protocols/thread/overview/power_consumption.rst

 Measurements methodology
 ************************

-The measurement setup consists of:
+The measurement setup consists of the following:

-* An nrf52840dk board used as a Thread leader.
+* An nRF52840 DK board used as a Thread leader.
 * A DUT board used as a Thread child.
 * A `Power Profiler Kit II (PPK2)`_ attached to the DUT according to the instructions in its Quick start guide.